-Histrelin is also used in children to treat early puberty (central precocious puberty).
+Histrelin is used in men to treat advanced prostate cancer.
+It is not a cure.
+Most types of prostate cancer need the male hormone testosterone to grow and spread.
+Histrelin works by reducing the amount of testosterone that the body makes.
+This helps slow or stop the growth of cancer cells and helps relieve symptoms such as painful/difficult urination.
+Talk to your doctor about the risks and benefits of treatment.Histrelin is also used by children to treat early puberty (central precocious puberty).
 It helps to slow abnormally fast bone development so that height and growth rate are near normal and to stop or reverse signs of early puberty (such as breast/pubic hair growth in girls, pubic hair growth in boys).
 Histrelin works by reducing the amount of testosterone in boys and estrogen in girls.
 This medication is used until the doctor decides it is time for puberty to resume.

 Your doctor will surgically place the medicated implant under the skin of your upper arm.
 The implant releases histrelin into your blood slowly and continuously over 12 months.
 After 12 months, your doctor will remove the implant and replace it with a new one.
 Consult your doctor for details.

 It is very important to keep the bandage in place for several days until the surgical incision heals.
 Keep the incision clean and dry.
 Avoid bathing and swimming for 24 hours after the procedure.
 Also avoid any heavy lifting, bumping of the incision site, or physical activity for 7 days after the procedure.